Lathami Conservation Park

 Lathami Conservation Park is a protected area in the Australian state of South Australia on the north coast of Kangaroo Island located in the locality of Cassini about 1 km east of Stokes Bay and about 17 km north of Parndana.
-It was proclaimed on 1 October 1987 to protect important nesting and foraging habitat for the Glossy Black Cockatoo (Calyptorhynchus lathami), after which the conservation park was named.
+It was proclaimed on 1 October 1987 to protect important nesting and foraging habitat for the glossy black cockatoo (Calyptorhynchus lathami), after which the conservation park was named.

 Description

 The conservation park has an area of 11.75 km2.
 The southern sector has soils typical of the island's lateritic plateau, grading northwards into shallow grey-brown sands and rocky outcrops.
 The two main watercourses, Deep Gully and Gum Creek, cut deeply into the underlying rocks, forming gorges with semi-permanent waterholes along parts of their lengths.

 On the higher parts of the conservation park, the vegetation is mainly a tall shrubland of Eucalyptus baxteri over Xanthorrhoea tateana, Melaleuca uncinata and Allocasuarina muelleriana, interspersed with E. cladocalyx woodland.
 The lower parts are characterised by an open forest of E. cladocalyx and E. leucoxylon, with areas of A. verticillata woodland near the coast.

-The conservation park is classified as an IUCN IUCN Category Ia protected area.
+The conservation park is classified as an IUCN Category Ia protected area.